rtgodwin/rtgodwin.github.io/_docs/assign2ans.md

 ### Question 5

 Perhaps people consume more ice cream on the weekends.
-We can estimate the effect of `weeked` on `revenue` using the model:\
+We can estimate the effect of `weekend` on `revenue` using the model:\

 $revenue = \beta_0 + \beta_1weekend + \epsilon$